Kharmalina/Multiverse-Assessment-Portfolio/High-Paw/README.md

 ### JF 3.4
 - Can create a logical and maintainable codebase
 - Collaborated and took lead on multiple tasks relating to the success of backend and deplopyment implementation.
 I took part in creating the functions and logic behind the login, logout, register, refreh token endpoints, and the profile feature.
 Through CI/CD, the codebase is maintainable and manageable with productive workflows.
-MongoDb is also maintained with the use of MongoDbCompass, a powerful GUI for querying, aggregating, and analyzing your MongoDB data in a visual environment.
+MongoDB is also maintained with the use of MongoDbCompass, a powerful GUI for querying, aggregating, and analyzing your MongoDB data in a visual environment.
+Another example is the backend validation - with the use of `@hapi/joi` and the `validateAsync` function, form validation is secured and is an added layer of security.
 Learning how to maintain a smart and effective codebase is a skill that is important for the start and continuation of a successful project.

 ### JF 3.7
 - Can implement authentication and authorization to an API.